Gauteng Tourist AttractionsThe Zoo Lake

-Set on the corner of Jan Smuts Avenue and West World Street, virtually across from the Johannesburg Zoo, Zoo Lake is usually a hive of activity - dog walkers, joggers, skateboarders and kids.
+Set on the corner of Jan Smuts Avenue and West World Street, virtually across from the Johannesburg Zoo, popular Zoo Lake always seens to be a hive of activity - dog walkers, joggers, skateboarders and kids.

 Zoo Lake is a large park situated around a manmade lake that makes for perfect weekend ambles, only 15 minutes from the centre of Johannesburg.